 The 6.39 million employed in Lagos spend an average of 2.21 hours in traffic daily losing the equivalent of N1,1180 per hour in wages or N17m daily, according to Danne Institute for Research.

-Long commutes between where Lagosians live and work is the cause of unending traffic jams.
-Every day 8 million people move about in five million cars on a network to 9,204 roads between the mainland and island in Nigeria’s smallest state in terms of landmass.
+Long commutes between where Lagosians live and work are the cause of unending traffic jams.
+Every day 8 million people move about in five million cars on a network of 9,204 roads between the mainland and the island in Nigeria’s smallest state in terms of landmass.

-Here are a few tips on how to survive and deal with Lagos Traffic:
+Here are 10 tips on how to survive and deal with Lagos Traffic:

-The Lagos State Government on May 29, 2012, launched the Lagos Traffic Radio 96.1 FM to give Lagosians situation report on traffic.
+The Lagos State Government on May 29, 2012, launched the Lagos Traffic Radio 96.1 FM to give Lagosians situation reports on traffic.

 It offers information on alternative routes and locations where the gridlock is worse.
 They work in conjunction with the Lagos State Road Maintenance Agency (LASMA) and it is a reliable platform to get traffic information.